tAndreani/IPVARIABLE/README.md

    reproducibility score at each segment is 1
 ```

 For our study N represents the number of replicates for each protein under investigation in a given cell type, S the segments of the genome considering a window size of 200 base pairs, P is the number of peaks in every genomic segment.
 Consecutive segments with a signal reaching as a max value N are considered as reproducible regions and assigned with a value of 1.
 Opposite, consecutive segments with a signal reaching a max value lower than N are considered as not reproducible regions and assigned with a value of 0.
 The output is a table with a list of regions that are reproducible and not reproducible that will be further aggregated for all the protein under study.
-Schematic represenation can be observed in the Fig. 2 below.
+Schematic representation can be observed in the Fig. 2 below.

 ![fig 2a](https://user-images.githubusercontent.com/6462162/53745203-d755f380-3e9e-11e9-994a-1261e955e79b.png)